felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/how-to-hold-book.jpg" position="center" caption="" >}}

+Yup, the good old inverse fold, aka  the broken book spine grab.
 Those  who know, know.

-You might be asking: What difference does that make?
+You might be asking: What difference does that make to hold a bent over backwards?
 For one, it showed me an important
 lesson: Books, as objects, are not valuable.
 It is their content that is valuable: their poetry, their imaginary worlds, their prose, their wisdom, etc.
 Books are a mere tactile visual support.
 A badly folded book is not impacted